-As a multifaceted corporeal human being trying to learn and grow in the world which has been irreversibly (but flexibly) divided in two, there comes a point at which you have to make a decision: which one of these worlds feels more real to you?
+When it comes to your online and offline life, there comes a point when you have to make a decision: which one of these worlds feels more real to you?
 Which is more important?
-Most likely, given the demands of our current reality, you would like to strike a balance or overcome the split between the online and offline parts of your life, but in trying to achieve this balance or close this gap, you must first accept and consider the ways in which both make serious demands on your time and energy.
+Most likely, you want to strike a balance or overcome the split between the online and offline parts of your life.
+However, in trying to achieve this, you must first accept and consider how both make serious demands on your time and energy.

 Turkle explains that, although “we may begin by thinking that e-mails, texts, and Facebook messaging are thin gruel but useful if the alternative is sparse communication with the people we care about, we become accustomed to their simple pleasures – we can have connection when and where we want it, and we can easily make it go away.”

-But the more we leave physical organizations and meeting places, the more we avoid physical gatherings, the more difficult it becomes to extricate ourselves from social media.
-Isolating ourselves from others in an effort to more effectively dive into our gadgets has long-term consequences as a self-fulfilling prophecy – a prophecy of a lack of social fulfillment.
-We use and increasingly rely upon the Net as this cycle continues.
-We turn down invitations to spend time with family and friends and then wonder why the frequency of invitations decreases.
+The more you leave physical organizations and meeting places, the more you avoid physical gatherings, the more difficult it becomes to extricate yourself from social media.
+Isolating yourself from others in an effort to more effectively dive into your gadgets has long-term consequences.
+You use and increasingly rely upon the Internet as this cycle continues.
+You turn down invitations to spend time with family and friends and then wonder why the frequency of invitations decreases.

-Why aren’t we fulfilled?
-When we don’t take the time to connect in conventionally intimate ways – making time to be completely present in the same physical location and show our full attention to the other person, we may convey a lack of real commitment to the relationship.
-And when a feeling of commitment erodes and bids for connection, attention, and care are not responded to, rifts in relationships are inevitably created.
-The unwillingness of one partner to make time for the other can feel like turning away from or against the an invitation to spend time together.
-And when turning away becomes the norm – when the “I’m sorry, I’m busy” response begins to feel hollow, whether or not it really is – people begin to feel shunted aside, unappreciated, and rejected.
+Why aren’t people fulfilled?
+When you don’t take the time to connect in conventionally intimate ways, you may convey a lack of real commitment to the relationship.
+When a feeling of commitment erodes and bids for connection, attention, and care are not responded to, rifts in relationships are inevitably created.
+The unwillingness of one partner to make time for the other can feel like turning away.
+When this becomes the norm, people begin to feel shunted aside, unappreciated and rejected.

-We don’t pretend that this widespread predicament is an easy one to overcome, or that it’s possible to entirely resolve or escape from it in the digital age.
-We do believe, however, that there are several significant issues underlying the pickles in which we find ourselves – namely problems of self-esteem, trust, and mental or emotional stress.
-Finding balance and keeping perspective is a difficult but by no means insurmountable undertaking –the importance of doing so cannot be overstated for the health of our relationships.
-In our next few entries, we will explore and share some strategies for combating the problems enumerated above.
-Stay tuned!More in The Digital Age
+This widespread predicament is not an easy one to overcome.
+It’s not possible to entirely resolve or escape from it in the digital age.
+However, there are several significant issues underlying problems of self-esteem, trust, and mental or emotional stress.
+Finding balance and keeping perspective is difficult but by no means insurmountable.
+The importance of doing so cannot be overstated for the health of your relationships.